Trading Networks with Bilateral Contracts

 While a trail may not contain the \ch{same contract more than once}, it may include the same agents any number of times.
-Figure \ref{fig:Contract-network} illustrates a trail that starts from firm $i$ to firm $j$ via firm $k$.
-A trail $T$ is a \textit{chain} if all the agents $F(T)$ involved in the trail are distinct.
-A chain from firm $i$ to firm $j$ is illustrated in Figure \ref{fig:Supply-chain}.
+For example, in Figure \ref{fig:hatkom}, there is a trail $\{w,z,y\}$ that starts from firm $m$ (or $j$), ends at firm $j$ (or $m$), and ``visits'' firm $k$.